wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 5. Click the **Databases** tab.
 6. Click to expand the database for which you want to register credentials, then click **Add Credentials**.
 7. In the **Add Credentials** dialog, do one of the following depending on your requirements:

-    - If you want to use the custom credentials you created using the super admin credentials, select **Add New Credentials** and specify appropriate values for each field.
-    - If you want to use the default super admin credentials, select **Add Super Admin Credentials** and specify appropriate values for each field.
+    i. **Add New Credentials**
+    - Save the newly created database credentials to Choreo by providing a display name and specifying the environment where those credentials will be used.
+The steps to create new user credentials depend on the type of database or cache you are using.
+    - Generally, you will need to log in to your database server as the super admin using a command-line interface or a database management tool and create new database users with the required permission levels.

+    ii. **Add Super Admin Credentials**
+    - Save the provided super admin credentials by giving a display name and specifying the environment where those credentials will be used.
 8. Click **Save**.

 !!! tip